XieJChris/Formation-thrust-faults-in-Mercury-NSP/README.md

-# A thermo-dynamic model of thrust-faults related landforms under low strain rate: Application to Mercury's Northern Smooth Plains
+#On the formation of thrust-faults related landforms under low strain rate in Mercury’s Northern Smooth Plains: A two-dimensional numerical simulation
 * Supplements to the paper *A thermo-dynamic model of thrust-faults related landforms under low strain rate: Application to Mercury's Northern Smooth Plains*.

 * This repository only contains the necessary codes for our 2-D convectional simulation.